 To earn the Master of Science in Nursing degree, a student must meet the criteria identified below:

-1. Earn a 3.0 grade-point average calculated on all graduate work attempted, including transfer credits approved in advance of enrollment.
+1. Earn a grade of “B” or better on all graduate work attempted, including transfer credits approved in advance of enrollment.

 2. Earn 27 of the 36 hours required for degree for Nurse Educator or 35 of the 44 hours required for degree for the Family Nurse Practitioner in residence at Albany State University.